chipster/chipster-openshift/k3s/README.md

  * check the password of `example_session_owner` from the auth (see the [Admin view](#admin-view) topic above)
  * login with that account and create same sessions
  * share them as read-only to user ID `everyone`

+Check the latest example sessions version from the [file list](https://a3s.fi/swift/v1/AUTH_chipcld/chipster-tools-bin/).
+Don't worry if the latest tools-bin version there looks older than the latest Chipster version.
+It probably means only that the tools-bin package hasn't changed since that version.

 ### Support request sessions